stricq/UPKManager/README.md

 # UPKManager
 Blade and Soul UPK File Manager

-Unreal Engine v3 Object Viewer and disector.
+Unreal Engine v3 (UE3) View and Extract Textures and Sounds.
+Rebuild UPK files with new textures for use in game.

 Extract and re-integrate Texture2D and other object types.